alfonsobries/xlsx-laravel-spreadsheet-importer/README.md

 Based on `@proscom/xlsx-to-database`

-Cli tool to import sheets from xlsx to the database tables that also allows to create laravel artisan commands to track the progress into a laravel app.
+Cli tool to import sheets from xlsx files (or other compatible formats in the SheetJs package) into temporal database tables.
+- It optionally creates php laravel artisan commands to track the progress of the import in your laravel app.
+- Once the temporal table is uploaded you can play with the data, execute sql queries, import the content into the final table, etc. and finally remove the temporal table.
+- That means, of course *way* faster and more flexible import of data, xlsx can import a super big spreadsheet in just a few seconds.
+- Compatible with postgresql as MySQL
+- * Laravel package for handling the data coming soon

 Uses [pg-copy-streams](https://www.npmjs.com/package/pg-copy-streams) for faster inserts in PostgreSql datatabases.
 Uses [xlsx](https://www.npmjs.com/package/xlsx) to parse xlsx files.